Unearthlyglow/Unearthlyglow/README.md

 - 👯 I’m looking to collaborate on **basic websites + basic web-apps**

 - 🤝 I’m looking for help with **anything that is related to web-development or music.
-Althought I believe I know my path, I am more than willing to take advice from anything willing to help me get better at the two topics listed previously.**
+Althought I believe I know my path, I am more than willing to take advice from anyone willing to help me get better at the two topics listed previously.**

 - 👨‍💻 All of my projects are available at [Coming Soon]